david-i42/david-i42/README.md

 # Hello, I'm David

 Welcome to my GitHub repository!
-I am a passionate data scientist with a strong foundation in data analysis and machine learning.
+I am a data scientist with a strong foundation in data analysis and machine learning.
 My work focuses on extracting insights from data and building models that drive decision-making.
-Below, you'll find an overview of my skills, projects, and experience.
+Here is my stack.

-## Skills
+## Stack

 - **Programming Languages**: Python
 - **Data Manipulation & Analysis**: Pandas, NumPy, SQL